 The Company's primary business is the manufacture and distribution of cold remedy products to the consumer through the over-the-counter marketplace.
-One of the Company's key products in its Cold Remedy segment is Cold-Eeze®, a zinc gluconate glycine product proven in two double-blind clinical studies to reduce the duration and severity of the common cold symptoms by nearly half.
-Cold-Eeze® is an established product in the health care and cold remedy market.
-During the third quarter of 2007, the Company commenced shipping two new Cold-Eeze® brand extensions.
-These brand extensions are OrganixTM Cough and Sore Throat Drops and Cold-Eeze® Immune Support Complex-10.
-Organix Cough and Sore Throat Drops is a proprietary product manufactured at the Company's certified organic manufacturing facility, the first facility of its kind to obtain USDA organic certification.
-Cold-Eeze® Immune Support Complex-10 will compete in the growing immune boosting dietary supplement marketplace.
+One of the Company's key products in its Cold Remedy segment is Cold-EezeO, a zinc gluconate glycine product proven in two double-blind clinical studies to reduce the duration and severity of the common cold symptoms by nearly half.
+Cold-EezeO is an established product in the health care and cold remedy market.
+During the third quarter of 2007, the Company commenced shipping two new Cold-EezeO brand extensions.
+These brand extensions are OrganixTM Cough and Sore Throat Drops and Cold-EezeO is a proprietary product manufactured at the Company's certified organic manufacturing facility, the first facility of its kind to obtain USDA organic certification.
+Cold-EezeO Immune Support Complex-10 competes in the growing immune boosting dietary supplement marketplace.

-The manufacturing entity, called Quigley Manufacturing Inc. ("QMI"), a wholly-owned subsidiary of the Company, manufactures the Cold-Eeze® lozenge product along with performing such operational tasks as warehousing and shipping the Company's Cold-Eeze® products.
+The manufacturing entity, called Quigley Manufacturing Inc. ("QMI"), a wholly-owned subsidiary of the Company, manufactures the Cold-EezeÒ lozenge product along with performing such operational tasks as warehousing and shipping the Company's Cold-EezeÒ products.
 In addition, QMI, which is an FDA approved facility, produces a variety of hard and organic candy for sale to third party customers in addition to performing contract manufacturing activities for non-related entities.

-The Cold-Remedy segment reported a decrease in net sales in the first quarter 2008 as compared to the same period in 2007.
-The decrease in net sales resulted from the continuing effects of the least incidence of colds by consumers in the last eight years, which started to improve by the end of the cold season, but was too late to impact sales for the first quarter of 2008.
-The 2008 quarter was assisted through sales of the Organix Cough and Sore Throat Drops and Cold-Eeze® ISC-10, both of which were introduced to the marketplace during the third quarter of 2007, along with the impact of the Cold-Eeze® price increase that commenced in July 2007.
+The Cold-Remedy segment reported a decrease in net sales in the second quarter and year to date 2008 as compared to the same periods in 2007.
+The decrease in net sales resulted from the continuing effects of the least incidence of colds by consumers in the last eight years, which started to improve by the end of the cold season, but was too late to impact sales for the early months of 2008.
+The decrease in sales in 2008 has also been influenced by inventory levels at customers being higher than desired.
+The 2008 periods were assisted through sales of the Organix Cough and Sore Throat Drops and Cold-EezeO ISC-10, both of which were introduced to the marketplace during the third quarter of 2007, along with the influence of the Cold-EezeO price increase that commenced in July 2007.

-The Contract Manufacturing segment reported a decrease in net sales in the first quarter 2008 as compared to sales in the 2007 comparative period.
-The primary function of the manufacturing segment is the production, warehousing and shipping of Cold-Eeze® related products, however, sales to third party customers may reflect some incremental fluctuation.
+The Contract Manufacturing segment reported comparable net sales in the 2008 and 2007 periods.
+The primary function of the manufacturing segment is the production, warehousing and shipping of Cold-EezeO related products, however, sales to third party customers may reflect some incremental fluctuation.

-On February 29, 2008, the Company sold Darius to InnerLight Holdings, Inc., whose major shareholder is Mr. Kevin P. Brogan, the then president of Darius.
+On February 29, 2008, the Company sold Darius, the former Health and Wellness segment, to InnerLight Holdings, Inc., whose major shareholder is Mr. Kevin P. Brogan, the then president of Darius.
 The terms of the agreement included a cash purchase price of \$1,000,000 by InnerLight Holdings, Inc., for the stock of Darius and its subsidiaries without guarantees, warranties or indemnifications.
 Darius marketed health and wellness products through its wholly-owned subsidiary, Innerlight Inc., which constituted the Health and Wellness segment of the Company.
 Losses from this segment in recent times resulted in reduced resources available for the research and development activities of the Pharma segment.
 Additionally, the divestiture of Darius will provide clarity to the Company's strategic plan to focus its future endeavors in a pharmaceutical entity with OTC products and a pipeline of potential formulations that may lead to prescription products.
 The sale of this former business segment is reported as discontinued operations.